Palm Desert Custody and Visitation Lawyers | Expert La Quinta Family Law Attorneys

 you both to be flexible.
 It is possible to get the needs of both sides met.

-California Family Code section 3010 provides that both parents "are equally entitled to the custody of
+California Family Code section 3010 provides that both parents "are equally entitled to the custody of the child."

 What is Legal Custody?

 Family Code section 3020 expresses California public policy that to (a) "assure the health, safety, and welfare of children" and (b) to "assure that children have frequent and continuing contact with both parents after the parents have separated or dissolved their marriage, or ended their relationship, and to encourage parents to share the rights and responsibilities of child rearing in order to effect this policy, except where the contact would not be in the best interests of the child,..."

 Family Code section 3003 describes "joint legal custody."
 It involves the right, but not always the obligation, for parents to share information and make decisions affecting children jointly.